cyanray/Truss/README.md

 Truss
 ├──LibTrussDocument: Parser for parsing truss documents.
 ├──LibTrussSolver: The implementation of the solver.
-└──TrussCLI: An executable program for loading truss documents and solving their problems.
+└──TrussCLI: An executable program for loading truss document files and solving for the result.
 ```